kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix/index.md

 submoduled into the repository -- is no longer compatible with the most recent version of Hugo that I have installed on my system.

-This blog post describes how to get from an environment controlled by the host operating system to an environment that's reproducible at any time regardless of the host.
+This blog post describes how to migrate from an environment controlled by the host operating system to a reproducible environment regardless of the host.

 # Installing Nix